Lichen Simplex Chronicus of Scalp: Causes, Symptoms, & Treatment

 - Keep the scalp skin hydrated all the time with regular oil massage or applying moisturiser on the lesions

-- If the lesions show cracks, use topical antibiotics to prevent infection.
-Ask for doctor recommendation before using antibiotic creams
+If the lesions show cracks, use topical antibiotics to prevent infection.
+Ask for trichologist recommendation before using antibiotic creams

 - Since stress is a contributing factor that may cause itching, try some stress management therapies such as meditation, yoga, or relaxation therapies

 - Hydrocortisone creams can be used to reduce itching.
-However, it is recommended only on doctor’s advice.
+However, it is recommended only on trichologist’s advice.

 - Do not try to scrape off the harden skin over lesion on your own.
 This may cause wounds or cracks